hubmapconsortium/spatial-api/README.md

 ````

 ### PROD Documenting the Docker image

+Reelase workflow:
+- merge code to the release branch (typically 'master') in github
+- bump the version number in ./VERSION
+- create a new github release and tag
+- publish a new image with new tag to DockerHub
+- SSH into the PROD VM and pull the new image to redeploy

+#### Bump the number in ./VERSION

+The version found in the Released Version that you will create below must
+match that of the ./VERSION file.
+Change this file before building the Docker image that you will push to Docker HUB.
+The version will show up on [VERSION](https://github.com/hubmapconsortium/spatial-api/blob/master/VERSION).

+#### Create a new GitHUB Release Tag

 For PROD, after you've created the numbered release you should save it in
 the project [Release](https://github.com/hubmapconsortium/spatial-api/releases/) page.
 On this page, click on the `Draft a new release` (white on black) button, or if there are no releases
 click on the `Create a new release` (white on green) button.
-Click on the `Choose a tag` button, enter the tag name, and then the `+ Create new tag: on publish`.
+Click on the `Choose a tag` button, enter the tag name, and then `+ Create new tag: v.?.?.? on publish`.
 The new tag will appear in place of the text on the `Choose a tag` button.
 Create a new release version in the `Release title` box.
 Use the same release number as was used in DockerHub, but prefix it with the letter v (see `Tag suggestion` on the left),